Experienced Semi-Truck Accident Firm

-Being involved in any accident is traumatizing.
-But being involved in a truck accident can turn your life upside down.
+Being involved in any type of accident is traumatizing.
+However, being involved in a truck accident can turn your life upside down.
 The severity of these accidents can cause serious bodily harm, irreversible damage, and weeks or months’ worth of healing time and lost wages.
 Aside from your injuries, dealing with insurers and doctors can leave you feeling alone and overwhelmed.
-That is why it is so important to get the right type of support — from local Virginia truck accident lawyers with more than 40 years of experience helping the community.
+That is why it is so important to get the right type of support — from local Virginia truck accident lawyers specializing in all types of truck accidents, with more than 40 years of experience helping the community.

 Tronfeld West & Durrett are those attorneys.
 We have been helping personal injury victims in Richmond, Virginia and the surrounding areas get fair compensation for their losses since 1972.
 We know Virginia truck accident law and we can use our knowledge to make sure you do not have to fight an injury lawsuit alone.